-- any additional learning needs and nature of these
+- any additional learning needs and the nature of these;

 The Virtual School will use this information to support the Director of Children's Services, lead Member for Children's Services, and the Corporate Parenting Panel in undertaking its statutory duties.

-Kirklees Virtual School will identify benchmarking data and good practice to enable services to "narrow the gap” and will monitor the achievement and progress of the cohort to apply a process of RAG rating that identifies those children at significant risk of under achievement and:
+Kirklees Virtual School will identify benchmarking data and good practice to enable services to "narrow the gap".
+It will monitor the achievement and progress of the cohort to apply a RAG (red, amber, green) rating that identifies children at significant risk of under-achievement and:

-- influence other children's services professionals, and through them carers, to ensure their practice minimises the risks to the educational outcomes of looked after children
+- influence other children's service professionals, and through them carers, to ensure their practice minimises the risks to the educational outcomes of looked after children.